 - Employers must be listed as a registered business with the following business directories: Hoovers, Lexis Nexus, Florida Department of State Division of Corporations, and Better Business Bureau

 Employers must agree that under no circumstances will student or alumni information be disclosed other than for the original recruitment purpose, nor will it be sold or provided to other entities.
 Student and alumni names and/or resumes obtained for a job opening may not be provided to any other party or added to firm’s recruitment database without the written consent of the applicants.
 Failure to comply with The Family Education Rights and Privacy Act of 1974 (FERPA is a violation of a federal law that protects the privacy of student educational records.

 - For additional information regarding FAU’s FERPA policy visit the Office of the Registrar web page The Family Education Rights and Privacy Act (FERPA) of 1974.

 - Employers must abide by the U.S. Equal Employment Opportunity Commission (EEOC) laws and regulations and not discriminate on the basis of race, gender, age, religion, national origin, sexual preference, physical or mental disabilities or any protected basis.
 The employer hereby agrees to adhere to all aspects of this anti-discriminatory policy.
 All job postings must contain specific information on qualification and requirements about the position(s) being posted in OWL CareerLink.
 For example, if citizenship status is a requirement in order to be considered for employment.

-- Employers understand FAU students and alumni are not agents or employees of FAU and cannot hold FAU or the Career Development Center responsible for the actions or inactions of the students or alumni.
-FAU and the Career Development Center do not conduct background check on students who participate in on-campus recruitment.
+- Employers understand FAU students and alumni are not agents or employees of FAU and cannot hold FAU or the Career Center responsible for the actions or inactions of the students or alumni.
+FAU and the Career Center do not conduct background check on students who participate in on-campus recruitment.

 - Employers are expected to adhere to the Principles for Employment Professionals set by the National Association of Colleges and Employers (NACE).